djeedai/bevy_rome/bevy_keith/README.md

 This is a continuation of the [🎨 Bevy Piet](../bevy_piet/) experiment.

-Currently a base stub is implemented to draw axis-aligned rectangles, lines, and texts.
+Currently a base stub is implemented to draw axis-aligned rectangles (with or without texturing) and texts.